Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Large Pendant of Grayish White Chinese Jade Depicting a Dragon, Phoenix, and Dancer from the Warring States

-Warring States Grayish White Jade Pendant featuring Dragon, Phoenix, and Dancer Motifs This substantial pendant exhibits significant clouding and calcification, characteristic of its historical provenance.
+Warring States Grayish White Jade Pendant featuring Dragon, Phoenix, and Dancer Motifs.
+This substantial pendant exhibits significant clouding and calcification, characteristic of its historical provenance.
 The carving style further substantiates its age.
 The item measures approximately 11.5 inches in length.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Warring States Period Large Four-Dragon Huang Pendant in Pale Celadon Chinese Jade

-This exquisite large pale celadon jade pendant features four intricately carved dragons, characteristic of the Warring States period.
+This exquisite, large pale celadon jade pendant features four intricately carved dragons, characteristic of the Warring States period.
 The piece exhibits natural clouding and areas of decay, indicative of its authenticity and historical significance.
 The meticulous craftsmanship of the carving style serves to confirm its age.
 The pendant measures approximately 9 inches in length.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Eastern Zhou Dynasty Chinese Jade Pale Celadon Vessel in the Form of a Stylized Elephant from the Warring States Era